ness001/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2.md

 > [`IAsyncOperation`](/uwp/api/Windows.Foundation.IAsyncOperation-1)&lt;[IRandomAccessStream](/uwp/api/Windows.Storage.Streams.IRandomAccessStream)&gt; GetFaviconAsync([CoreWebView2FaviconImageFormat](corewebview2faviconimageformat.md) format)

 Get the downloaded Favicon image for the current page and copy it to the image stream.
-An `IStream` populated with the downloaded favicon.
+An `IStream` populated with the downloaded Favicon.